 The first filtration step of the Intellipure is called the pre-filtration process.
 This step utilizes an enhanced VOC pre-filter, pre-absorbing the VOCs that are emitted from paints, furniture, and other harmful chemicals.
 Then, the cleanable poly-mesh pre-filter captures large particles like hair and lint.

-Next, the patented DFS technology captures 99.999% of harmful viruses, bacteria, fungi, mold and dust mites, including particles up to 40 times smaller than what HEPA filters can capture — down to 0.007 microns in size.
+Next, the patented DFS technology captures 99.999% of harmful viruses, bacteria, fungi, mold and dust mites, including particles smaller than what HEPA filters can capture — down to 0.007 microns in size.
 Ultrafine particles pass through a high energy field, where an electrical charge draws them closer together so they’re easier to trap.
 This same DFS technology prevents microbial growth in the filter and prevents secondary pollution (unlike standard HEPA filters, which are often attractors of bacterial growth).

 Finally, the proprietary blend VOC filter finishes the job.
 This filter is specially designed to absorb VOCs including formaldehyde, benzene and toluene that come from furniture, chemical cleaners, and paints.